Roth/Kirschenbaum Films

-Roth/Kirschenbaum Films is an American film and television production company based in Los Angeles, California.
+Roth/Kirschenbaum Films (also known as RK Films) is an American film and television production company based in Los Angeles, California.
 It was founded in October 2007 by producer Joe Roth as Roth Films, and was renamed in 2015 following the addition of producer Jeff Kirschenbaum.
 The company is known for producing commercially successful films such as Alice in Wonderland (2010), Maleficent (2014), and entries in the Fast & Furious franchise.
 It has collaborated with major studios including Walt Disney Pictures, Sony Pictures, and Universal Pictures, and is primarily active in the fantasy, action, and family entertainment genres.